robenkleene/development-references/unity/tutorials/unity-orbs.md

 8. Drag the `SpawnRate` property to the left of `Spawn > Constant Spawn Rate`, and connect its output to the `Rate` input.
 9. Under `Output Particle Quad`, add a `Set Size` below `Set Size over Life`.
 Disable `Set Size over Life` by toggling off its checkbox.
 10. Add a `Random Number (Operator Random)` to the left of `Set Size`, set `Min: 0.01` and `Max: 0.02` and connect its output to the input of `Set Size`.
+11. Add a `Set Color (Attribute Set)` above `Set Color over Life`.
+Disable `Set Color over Life` by toggling off its checkbox.
+Drag the `Color` property from the properties panel to the left of `Set Color`, and connect the output of the `Color` property to the `Set Color` input.